petermarnef/valheimgameserver/README.md

 ### Connecting to the running container in Azure

-You can connect to the docker container in Azure by running this script `./azure/connect-with-container-in-azure.sh`.
+You can connect to the docker container in Azure by running this script `bash ./azure/connect-with-container-in-azure.sh`.

 ### Test if your game server works